pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

     source activate $PROJECT/conda_envs/project_1
     ```

-__Note:__ Specifying a package version on Conda is not the same as when using pip.
-The syntax is similar but different.
+__Note:__ The syntax for specifying a package version on Conda is different than the syntax for pip.
-For  example, two equal signs are used with pip for specifying the version to use; but with Conda, one equal sign is
+For  example, two equal signs are used with pip for specifying the version to use, but with Conda, one equal sign is
 required.

 For example: